 (Better yet, just click here to see my map of the Remembrance area, to see their exact spot.)

 At 6' 5" and 300+ lbs of muscle, he cut a powerful figure.

 He is best remembered as the gentle giant ('John Coffey') in the Tom Hanks drama, "The Green Mile".
 But he was also featured in such movies as "Armageddon", "The Whole Nine Yards", "Daredevil", "The Scorpion King", "Planet of the Apes", and appeared on a host of TV shows, including a co-starring role in the 2012 series "The Finder".

-His wall crypt doesn't yet have a marker, but it is located here in the Courts of Remembrance, on the west-facing wall of a new section called the Sanctuary of Treasured Love.
+His wall crypt is located here in the Courts of Remembrance, on the west-facing wall of a new section called the Sanctuary of Treasured Love.
 It's just a few steps to the east of Debbie & Carrie.
 Just walk through the archway, and turn to your right.

 brown marble crypt two spaces up from the bottom, right in

 Looking for something in particular?
 Search the Seeing-Stars website!